 The ceasing of operations of Citywing on 10 March naturally impacted the March Isle of Man Airport passenger traffic, but the impact has not been quite as great as expected.
 In March, passenger traffic fell by around 3% to just under 66,000.
 In summary:

 - 65,860 passengers passed through IOM Airport in March 2017, a reduction of 1,912 passengers over March 2016, decreasing by 2.82%.

 - Aircraft movements were down by 20%, with scheduled services and private flying seeing the greatest reductions.
 There were increases in charter movements, but fewer passengers.

 North West market

-- Flybe's Birmingham route rose by over 16%, whilst their Geneva service was down by 15%.
+- Flybe's Birmingham route was up by over 9%, but their Geneva route was down by 19%.

 - The Aer Lingus/Stobart Air Dublin service, benefitting from the withdrawal of the Citywing Belfast route, was up by 12%.

 - Citywing's Newcastle route was taken over by Eastern and 109 passengers were generated in March.
 Gloucester, which ceased operations, carried 167 passengers in the last 10 days.

 - EasyJet's Bristol route carried 1,967 passengers, with only half the frequency – just a 4% fall.